DiSoJi/rubik_cube_solver-AStar/README.md

-# rubik_cube_solver-AStar
+# Rubik Cube Solver using A*
 Project for Artificial Intelligence course.
-Solve a Rubik Cube using AStart algorithm
+"Solve a Rubik Cube using A Star algorithm" The project uses matplotlib to represent the interface for the cube.